Associated Press v. Meltwater U.S. Holdings, Inc.: History

 AP filed suit on 14 February 2012 on six forms of copyright infringement and hot news misappropriation, and Meltwater responded with four defense claims surrounding fair use and tortious interference with business relations.
 The pretrial was held 20 April 2012 and the right to initial investigation was granted.
 On 13 July 2012, AP added more articles to their complaint.
 On 9 November 2012, AP and Meltwater both filed for summary judgment, and the final motions were submitted 23 January 2013.
 The court decided on 21 March 2013.

 Claims

 AP asserted to the court that it held a valid copyright and Meltwater made use of the registered articles.
 Meltwater insisted that its use was fair.
 While there was no conversation or transacting with AP over Meltwater's use of their material, Meltwater claimed that their software service acted like a search engine, creating the justification for an implied license.
-Meltwater also accused AP of estoppel because they took insufficient measures to prevent Meltwater from proceeding with their text scraping business.
+Meltwater also accused AP of estoppel because they took insufficient measures to prevent Meltwater from proceeding with their text scraping business, such as by dening their bot via robots.txt.